mdrain/dynalist-help/_articles/working-with-lists.md

 #### Moving lists

 To move a list, simply drag it by the bullet point and move it around.
-While dragging, you will see a grey line at the location it's going to be moved to after you release the mouse.
+While dragging, you will see a grey line that indicates where the item will be dropped.

 #### Deleting lists

-The fastest way to delete a list is to use the shortcut `Ctrl+Shift+Enter`.
-If your right hand is on the mouse, this can be a little hard to press — use `Ctrl+X` instead.
+The fastest way to delete a list is to use `Ctrl+Shift+Backspace`.
+If your right hand is on the mouse, that can be a little hard to press — use `Ctrl+X` instead.

 Alternatively, you can choose "Delete" in the item menu.

 #### Adding notes

 Notes are extra, secondary information you can add to an item.
-You can jump between the main item and its note field with `Shift+Enter`.
+You can jump between the main item field and its note field with `Shift+Enter`.

 ## Copying & exporting